madrobby/zepto/core/_posts/1900-01-01-insertAfter.md

   insertAfter(target) ⇒ self
 ---

-Insert element(s) from the current collection after the target element in the DOM.
+Insert elements from the current collection after the target element in the DOM.
 This is like [after](#after), but with reversed operands.

 {% highlight js %}